NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 ### Visualizing on UCSC

 **24\.** We're going to visualize these reads on UCSC, and to do so we need to add some header lines to our BED file.
-Run the following series of commands:
+Run the following series of commands (red text only):

 - Configure browser: <br><code>printf "browser position chr22:38,700,000-39,300,000\nbrowser hide all\n" > custom_UCSC_track.bed<\code>